WordPress Plugins For Managing WordPress Post Revisions

 (Better Delete Revision Plugin For WordPress)

-(Clear list of post revisions)
+(Remove list of revisions)

 Optimize Database after Deleting Revisions